milktrader/Quandl.jl/docs/source/search_data.rst

     -------------------------------------------------------------------
     ==>

-On the REPL, however, the environment is printed with colors, so it's easier to read.
+In REPL, the environment is printed with color and is easier to read.

 This function supports one positional argument (the string you are searching for), and eight keyword arguments: